Now your company can get back to work soon – are you going to make any changes?

 Many towns and cities have had problems with finding office space to keep teams together and to allow for expansion.
 Across the South West, there are plans afoot to build a couple of large HQs.
 However, has a three-month lockdown changed that kind of business plan?

 Do teams always have to be sat on a seat in an office every day?
 Or can a back-office team work from home routinely – or would a smaller office space be an option for those staff who still want to ‘go’ into work on a daily basis?

 A survey by Business Live has found that more than 15% of businesses plan to downsize their premises.

-If these are the kinds of questions on your mind or the minds of fellow directors – now is the time to talk about future-proofing your tech and ensuring it’s flexible and secure enough to cope if you decide to give up some of your office space.
+If these are the kinds of questions on your mind or the minds of fellow directors – now is the time to talk about future-proofing your tech with effective IT Software Development and ensuring it’s flexible and secure enough to cope if you decide to give up some of your office space.

 It may seem easy to just move into smaller offices or give notice to terminate or exit a lease, however investment may need to be put into the homes of those who want to work remotely.
 To date, it may have been ‘okay’ to cope with an employee’s poor connectivity or ‘office in the kitchen’ scenario however that’s not sustainable long term and it’s not secure.

 Here at soVision IT, we see a more balanced approach to office space being introduced by many bigger organisations.
 We believe the best companies will provide a scenario where staff can work flexibly – between home and an office – and those companies will adapt their tech infrastructure accordingly.
 We do think that we will see some larger companies reduce their office requirement and help staff to securely fit out an office at home if that works for their particular role.